After the Child Guardianship Hearing

 Guardians have to file a few more forms right after being appointed to wrap up the initial guardianship case, and are then required to file more forms periodically with the court.
 The forms you will need and the deadlines to file them depend on whether you were appointed guardian over the person, guardian over the estate, or both.
-The complete list of forms and deadlines is below:

 The forms on this page are all of the regularly required forms for guardianship cases.
 You may need to request court permission to do something on behalf of the child in the future, such as move out of Nevada, access funds, or sell property.
 For information and forms on how to get the court's approval for future actions, please visit Getting Additional Court Orders.

 Guardians have many responsibilities.
 Once appointed, each guardian must complete a form acknowledging all of the duties and responsibilities they are accepting.
 This is explained more fully on the Powers and Duties of a Guardian page.

 If there are two guardians, both guardians must complete one or both acknowledgments.

 If you were appointed guardian of the person, download this form and initial every line.